 As the years we spent together grew in number, our job as gravediggers, spectators, and mourners became busier.
-For death seemed to find us wherever we went.
+Death seemed to find us wherever we went.
 On the streets there were shards of chalk, decaying from spoiled memories of childhood play.
 We found a lot of those.
 There were songs; real songs, songs from the old times, when we were still bits of rain and not yet human.
-You would discover them in the strangest places--the corner of an old suitcase; hidden behind the frame of an outdated photograph.
-The ones from the 80s, the 90s.
+You would discover them in the strangest places – the corner of an old suitcase, hidden behind the frame of an outdated photograph.
+The ones from the ’80s, the ’90s.
 I can still see our burial of Elvis Presley’s “I Can’t Help Falling in Love With You.”
 The sun was our priest that day, and he hummed a soft hymn of light for us.
 When I close my eyes, I can capture every single detail of you while you sang that song: the way your hair fell over your shoulders, the clasp of your hands as you prayed, the curve of your mouth as it formed the long sound of the “you.”

 I’m thinking too much today.
 I know it’s not good for me.
 For the both of us.
 I know you wouldn’t want me to feel unhappy.
-The best way--no, the only way is to forget, and how can I?
-When you’re everywhere.
+The best way – no, the only way is to forget, but how can I?
+You’re everywhere.
 In the air I breathe, in the rain that falls, in the flowers that die.

 You only began to wither when the world grew.
 In a single moment, with one orientation and a signing of simple papers, our world was interrupted and broken and torn down then patched together again to create a myriad of chains.
 We wore the chains equally, but I should have known they would weigh you down more, more and more, and more, until you sank to the ground and disappeared.
 Because you were so small.